Sign up for the DPO Europe Newsletter

 4. ensure management of access to personal data;

-5. screen employees, internal and external audits;
+5. screen employees, carry out internal and external audits;

 6. encrypt data;